Employment Policies

 Preparation – All instructors scheduled for group tours or programs are to have the scheduled room set up prior to the group’s arrival with all materials needed to run the program.
 After the program, the room is to be cleaned and prepared for the arrival of the next group.

 Privacy – No policy may be made which permits the dissemination of personal information beyond the purposes for which it was provided.
-Personnel files are to be kept off premise to insure privacy.
+To insure privacy, personnel files are to be kept off-premise.
 Additionally, no employee shall: Enter the changing room or restroom of the opposite sex; neither shall they create viewing apertures into any public or private changing room or restroom; listen in on phone calls; unnecessarily invade another’s work area such as their desk; open another’s mail; open another’s locker; enter, without permission, another’s vehicle or other personal materials; either request or offer access to an employee personnel file except for reasons of government, discipline, an accreditation benefiting the employee, or remuneration.
-All access must pass through approval of the manager.
-A voluntary disclosure of one’s own wage rate or any other employee related contractual information shall not be construed as privacy misconduct and is not prohibited.
+All access must be approved by the Director of Employment.
+A voluntary disclosure of one’s own wage rate or contractual information shall not be construed as privacy misconduct and is not prohibited.

 Probation Period – The equal opportunity policies of the Conservancy encourage it to be as lenient as possible during the hiring process.
 However, those who do not learn the basic functions of the position for which they are hired, within six weeks, or consistently fail to appear for work during the times they agreed upon, will be released from employment.